 When only one or two people have the skillset to complete certain tasks, cycle time often slows.
 To-do items begin to create a bottleneck in the workflow, and the system breaks down.
-In Kanban, teams have shared skills, which means that things like testing aren’t just left to QA, developers can step in when necessary, too.
+In Kanban, teams have shared skills, which means that things like testing aren’t just left to QA.
+Developers can step in when necessary, too.
 It’s the entire team’s responsibility to move items through the workflow.

 The final benefit we’ll mention is that of continuous delivery.
-Continuous delivery often referred to by its acronym CD, is the practice of releasing work regularly and often.
+Continuous delivery, often referred to by its acronym CD, is the practice of releasing work regularly and often.

 And if you’re thinking to yourself, Kanban seems like it would actually pair well with Scrum, you’re not wrong!
 Many teams actually blend the working styles together in what’s cleverly called “Scrumban.”
-You can learn more on Scrumban in this post.
+You can learn more about Scrumban in this post.